β οΈ Always respond within your deadline. Missing the response window means an automatic loss, regardless of merit.

 Always get a signed work order.
 This is your single most powerful document across every scheme and reason code.

-Send a confirmation email every time.
-Even a simple "Your appointment is confirmed for [date/time]" creates a paper trail.
+Send a confirmation email/text every time.
+Even a simple "Your appointment is confirmed for [date/time]" creates an electronic paper trail.

 Respond immediately - don't wait until the deadline.
 Late responses are automatically lost.

 Show proof they didn't reach out.
-A screenshot of an empty email thread or text queue with the customer's info is one of the most effective defense documents.
+A screenshot of an empty email or text queue is one of the most effective defense documents.

 For Klarna: always ask the customer to close the complaint in the Klarna app once you've resolved it.
 If they don't, Klarna may still escalate the dispute even if the issue is settled.